 Why is Prem determined not to return to his village?

-Prem was determined not to return to his village because communal riots of hate and violence was happening in his village.
-He and other villagers felt that it was unsafe for them to reside in the village where houses were being burnt in fire and people were killing each other and getting involved in communal violence.
+Prem was determined not to return to his village because communal riots of hate and violence were happening in his village.
+He and other villagers felt that it was unsafe for them to reside in the village where houses were being burnt, and people were killing each other and getting involved in communal violence.

 Why did Makara dislike tortoises, snakes and lizards?
 Write a line about each.

-Makara disliked tortoises because they were slow and stupid, who carried their houses on their backs.
+Makara disliked tortoises because they were slow and stupid, and carried their houses on their backs.